 Bioluminous Walking was a one-evening solo event held in a patch of rainforest on Tamborine Mountain.
 It consisted of six separate projection artworks mapped to the forest itself using hidden technology to both allow visitors to step into the magic, but also to keep the rainforest itself untouched by cumbersome projectors, generators, or computers.
 Each artwork augmented the forest by placing in to it an animation of a native animal that would have, at least at one time, been seen in that habitat.

 This project is a part of the larger parent project Treemails: Scenic Rim.
-With thanks to RADF and The Five Senses Festival, for which this project became a part.
+With thanks to The Five Senses Festival, for which this project became a part.
 Also thanks to local newspapers of the area where the event was held, and local ABC radio stations, for picking up on and promoting Bioluminous Walking and the Treemails project.